velartrill/velartrill.github.io/orig/inbound.md

 "…sorta.
 Um.
 We had to move it a few times… it's just off Sandcrest nowadays.
 It's… pretty much just the Greens running it now though.
 Sometimes they listen to me."
 She smiles apologetically.
 "I know that name should ring a bell--"

 "Not really, I was just the muscle anyway."
 Clarity laughs.
-"I was there with Highmother Harmony a couple years back when she brought over your funding for third moon.
+"I was there with Highmother Harmony a couple years back when she brought over your funding for Jademoon.
 We weren't there for long but you really made an impression on me, you know?
 Looking up to a Khmai, now that was disorienting!"

 *"Clar,"* her partner injects disapprovingly.

 Clarity raises her hands.
 "I know, I know.
 I'll stop holding you all up.
 Just, Jasmine, I'm so glad you're finally getting the attention you deserve.
 Hey, if you ever feel like getting drinks and catching up some evening, I'm bunked at the Old Square Chapterhouse.
-Come hit me up when I'm off duty? *Maybe bring the Green?"* she mouths, flashing Sashuan a grin.
+My shift ends at ten _ţua lam tsue_ past sundown; come hit me up when I'm off duty? *Maybe bring the Green?"* she mouths, flashing Sashuan a grin.

 Jasmine smiles faintly.
 "Y-yeah.
 Sure.
 That sounds nice."

 "Attagirl!
 Go on, go on, you're free to board."
 She claps Jasmine on the back, gently urging her through the doors.
 Both women instinctively head towards the furthest corner of tram, somewhere that'll give them a full view of their surroundings.
 Jasmine's heart is still pounding in her ears as they seat themselves.

 This tram is different from any she's ever ridden before.
 The interior is sleek and spotless, as if it just rolled off the assembly line not two hours prior.
-She glances around, looking for the driver, and it takes her to moment to realize she's secluded in the locked compartment past the frontmost doors of the tram, not sitting out in the open to take fares.
+She glances around, looking for the operator, and it takes her to moment to realize the driver's secluded in the locked compartment past the frontmost doors of the tram, not sitting out in the open to take fares.
 She notices surveillance cameras discreetly mounted to the ceiling, and shivers.

 "You doing okay?"
 Sashuan murmurs, putting an arm around her shoulder.